dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

 ```
 {source.name or ''} + ':' + seed + ':' + formatNumber(animationSpeed)
-  [+ ':' + names]      // list form only: deduplicated, sorted by UTF-16 code units, joined with ','
+  [+ ':' + states]     // only when the style carries named timelines, see below
   [+ ':' + suffix]     // only when idRandomization is on: the same suffix the id rewrite uses
 ```

+`states` lists every name the style carries in UTF-16 code unit order, joined with `,`, each as `{name}:off` when its timelines do not play and as `{name}:{formatNumber(factor)}` when they do, with the factor `animationSpeedFor` yields.
+A style without named timelines has no such part.
-The first two parts equal the input of the component-id hash, so `true` with the default speed hashes as the seed hash does.
+The first two parts equal the input of the component-id hash.
 Compute the hash once per render and cache it.
 Two renders of the same seed with different speeds or selections placed on one page must not pick up each other's rules, while identical renders sharing identical rules is harmless.

 ### Keyframes body